lucatume/wp-browser/README.md

 ### WPLoader configuration
 The module wraps the configuration, installation and loading of a working headless WordPress site for testing purposes.
 An adaptation of [WordPress automated testing suite](http://make.wordpress.org/core/handbook/automated-testing/) the module exposes the suite hard-coded value as configuration parameters.
+Since this module takes charge of setting up and cleaning the database used for the tests point it to a database that does not contain sensible data!
 In the suite `.yml` configuration file add the module among the loaded ones

 ```yml